- What We Do

 The initial ambulance was a converted telephone truck.
 Then the Darien Sports Shop donated the first “real” ambulance in 1976.
 That same year, Post 53 officially became the “first responders” for the town of Darien and provided Emergency Medical Service from 6 PM to midnight.
 By this time, the yearly operating budget had increased to $12,000 and Post 53 was responding to over 250 calls annually.
 In 1985, Post 53 was expanded to a 24-hour service by the Town of Darien.

-Today, Post 53 is recognized locally and nationally as one of the finest emergency ambulance services in the United States for its consistently high quality pre-hospital emergency care.
-In total, over 550 Darien High School students have served their community as members of Post 53 since its inception.
+Today, responding to over 1600 calls a year, Post 53 is recognized locally and nationally as one of the finest emergency ambulance services in the United States for its consistently high quality pre-hospital emergency care.
+In total, over 700 Darien High School students have served their community as members of Post 53 since its inception.